 TAG & NARC.

-TAG & NARC beacons allow for greater target acquisition for the entire lance and works regardless of the usage of C3 networking, best-used with spotting/recon, and melee mechs and is especially useful to support LRM builds.
+TAG & NARC beacons allow for greater target acquisition for the entire lance and work regardless of the usage of C3 networking, best-used with spotting/recon, and melee mechs and is especially useful to support LRM builds.

-- TAG: +7 Sensor checks counters ECM, +1 Accuracy 2 turn duration, 15% Increased electronic detection for 2 turns, 15% Increased visual detection for 2 turns, Uses support weapon hardpoint but does not fire in melee.
+- TAG: +7 Sensor checks counter ECM, +1 Accuracy 2 turn duration, 15% Increased electronic detection for 2 turns, 15% Increased visual detection for 2 turns, Uses support weapon hardpoint but does not fire in melee.

-- Light TAG(C): +8 Sensor checks counters ECM, +1 Accuracy 2 turn duration, 20% Increased electronic detection for 2 turns, 20% Increased visual detection for 2 turns, Uses support weapon hardpoint but does not fire in melee.
+- Light TAG(C): +8 Sensor checks counter ECM, +1 Accuracy 2 turn duration, 20% Increased electronic detection for 2 turns, 20% Increased visual detection for 2 turns, Uses support weapon hardpoint but does not fire in melee.

-- NARC Beacon: +8 Sensor checks counters ECM, +1 Accuracy 2 turn duration, 25% Increased electronic detection for 2 turns, 25% Increased visual detection for 2 turns, Uses support weapon hardpoint but does not fire in melee.
+- NARC Beacon: +8 Sensor checks counter ECM, +1 Accuracy 2 turn duration, 25% Increased electronic detection for 2 turns, 25% Increased visual detection for 2 turns, Uses support weapon hardpoint but does not fire in melee.

 - NARC I-Beacon: +12 Sensor checks counters ECM, +1 Accuracy +2 Missile Accuracy 2 turn duration, 35% Increased electronic detection for 2 turns, 35% Increased visual detection for 2 turns, Uses support weapon hardpoint but does not fire in melee.

 There is a wide range of limb modifications that aid with accuracy, recoil management, melee damage and perks like C.A.S.E. and damage reduction.
-I personally do not like using all of them since some of them would involve taking internal damage.
+I do not like using all of them since some of them would involve taking internal damage.
 However, recoil management can be very useful on Ultra AC and Rotary AC builds as well as they suffer the most from recoil over PPC and Gauss weapons.
 Accuracy helps with any build but is best served in long-range builds, Omni Mech prevents the usage of AC type and PPC type weapons thus are ill-suited for long-range builds.
 Melee mods are good for your melee builds and should only be used to special purpose build melee mechs.
 Listed below is a range of mods I frequently like to use.

 Adds one or more of the following specs in various degrees, Recoil Reduction, Increased Accuracy, Increased Firing Arc, however they take up slots space and will come also at a tonnage price.